Colloidal Silver: A Broad-Spectrum AntibioticFayyaz Alam

 Perhaps the most intriguing characteristic of colloidal silver currently is its ability to break down biofilms.
 Biofilms are one of the mechanisms by which bacteria become resistant to antibiotics and other medications.
 But colloidal silver appears to be able to penetrate these biofilms and still have potent antibacterial effects (6).
 Because of this characteristic, scientists are now studying colloidal silver as a potential agent in the fight against multiple drug resistant bacteria like Staphylococcus aureus.
 In vitro studies show colloidal silver as capable of being able to attenuate S. aureus biofilms at concentrations as low as 20uL per 200uL with a dose dependent increase in activity up to 100-150uL per 200uL (7).
 Current studies show colloidal silver as being effective against Methicillin resistant Staphylococcus aureus, Staphylococcus epidermidis and against Vancomycin resistant Enterococcus faecium and Klebsiella pneumoniae (8).
 Additionally, colloidal silver might be a useful adjuvant for existing antibiotic protocols.
 One study showed colloidal silver to have an enhancing effect when combined with the antibiotics vancomycin, amoxicillin and penicillin G against S. aureus(17).

 In addition to strong antimicrobial effects, colloidal silver is also being studied as an anticancer agent.
-An in vitro study showed colloidal silver to be have a dose-dependent cytotoxic effect on MCF-7 breast cancer cells with a median lethal dose of 3.5ng/mL and 100% lethality at 14ng/mL.
+An in vitro study showed it to be have a dose-dependent cytotoxic effect on MCF-7 breast cancer cells with a median lethal dose of 3.5ng/mL and 100% lethality at 14ng/mL.
 Interestingly, the silver nanoparticles induced cancer cell apoptosis and increased superoxide dismutase, but did not affect healthy immune cells (9).
 Other studies are looking into biofunctionalized silver nanoparticles with promising results – that is, silver nanoparticles attached to the bioactive compounds found in plants for a more efficient delivery system (10).

 Wound dressings are a critical piece of any wound management protocol due to the potential for life-threatening infection.
 With the increase in diabetic ulcers, venous ulcers and burns increasing, better wound dressings are in demand.
 Two studies found that colloidal silver, when applied with a biocompatible membrane, were able to promote faster healing and prevent bacterial infections which translates to significant savings in health care costs(19,20).